 How I can help

-Firstly, I’m adept at helping business owners frame their professional knowledge into a book that engages their target reader – a skill that has taken me years of rigorous, professional, training to master.
+Firstly, I’m adept at helping non-fiction writers frame their knowledge into a book that engages their target reader – a skill that has taken me years of rigorous, professional, training to master.

-Secondly, unlike you, I don’t have a business to run while I try to squeeze in a little writing each day.
+Secondly, unlike you, I don’t have a business to run or other daily activities to cope with while I try to squeeze in a little writing each day.

 Writing is my entire focus, every single day, and I have the luxury of being able to focus on it in complete peace and quiet (save for the hum of swing jazz I usually have playing in the background to keep me company).